Hudaalghazouli/WeatherData-Dashboard-HTML-CSS/README.md

 - A [landing page](#landing-page) containing:

-  - Section-1: Summary of the project.
+  - Section-1: Summary of the project

   - Section-2: Visualizations page. by clicking an image in the visualizations section should you to that visualization.